 Databricks was founded in 2013 – just a year after Snowflake – but emerged from a very different intellectual background.
 Its founders, including Ali Ghodsi, Matei Zaharia, and Ion Stoica, came from UC Berkeley’s AMPLab and were the original creators of Apache Spark, the open-source engine that redefined large-scale data processing.

+As a result, Databricks’ DNA is deeply rooted in distributed computing and open-source software.
 While Snowflake was built around structured data and SQL-based analytics, Databricks set out to address the classic “three Vs” of big data: volume, velocity, and variety.
-It was designed for data engineers and data scientists who needed to process massive amounts of unstructured and semi-structured data – such as logs, images, and sensor streams, using programmatic languages like Python, Scala, Java, and R.
+It was designed for data engineers and data scientists who needed to process massive amounts of unstructured and semi-structured data – such as logs, images, and sensor streams.

 From the beginning, Databricks positioned itself as an open platform rather than a walled garden.
 It embraced the data lake as the central repository for enterprise data, allowing organizations to store information in its raw form.
+Early data lakes, however, often devolved into “data swamps,” lacking governance, reliability, and transactional guarantees.
+Databricks addressed this gap by introducing the Lakehouse architecture, adding a transactional layer through Delta Lake.

-As of late 2024 and heading into 2025, the strategic distinction has blurred significantly.
+Over the past two years, the strategic distinction has blurred significantly, and by 2026 both platforms cover most core data and AI workloads.
 Snowflake is aggressively courting data scientists with Snowpark (allowing Python execution) and marketing its AI Data Cloud.
+Databricks is pursuing business analysts with Databricks SQL (a serverless warehouse experience) and Genie (AI-powered BI).

 Despite this convergence, the DNA persists:

 For a business leader, the underlying architecture matters because it dictates cost, speed, and the feasibility of future AI projects.
+For most of the last decade, the central debate was between the ‘Managed Warehouse’ model and the ‘Open Lakehouse’ model.
+Today, that split matters less because both Snowflake and Databricks support warehousing, streaming, and AI on a single platform.

+Snowflake’s architecture is characterized by a central data repository that is fully managed by Snowflake.
 When data is loaded into Snowflake, it is converted into a proprietary, optimized file format.
 This conversion enables Snowflake’s query performance and concurrency scaling but historically created a form of “data lock-in,” as the data could only be accessed via the Snowflake engine.

 Key architectural features: